zeebo/blake3/README.md

 | 1 kib         |  `1.77 µs`  |  `1.77 µs`  |  `1.70 µs`     | |  `577 MB/s`      |  `580 MB/s`  |  `602 MB/s`         |
 |               |             |             |                | |                  |              |                     |
 | 1024 kib      |   `880 µs`  |   `883 µs`  |   `878 µs`     | |  `596 MB/s`      |  `595 MB/s`  |  `598 MB/s`         |

+- Rows elided from the no asm version as they all stabilize around the same rate.